liferay/liferay-central-test-2/modules/sdk/gradle-plugins-tlddoc-builder/README.markdown

 # TLDDoc Builder Gradle Plugin

-The TLDDoc Builder Gradle plugin allows you to run the [Tag Library Documentation Generator](http://web.archive.org/web/20070624180825/https://taglibrarydoc.dev.java.net/) tool in order to generate documentation for the JSP Tag Library Descriptor (TLD) files in your project.
+The TLDDoc Builder Gradle plugin lets you run the
+[Tag Library Documentation Generator](http://web.archive.org/web/20070624180825/https://taglibrarydoc.dev.java.net/) tool in order to generate documentation for the JSP Tag Library Descriptor (TLD) files in your project.